 At Mooneerams – the Personal Injury Solicitors – we don’t do any other type of legal work but personal injury claims.
 We are personal injury specialists and as a firm, we have been since 2002.
 Some of our personal injury lawyers have specialist accident injury experience that goes back well before then!

 Putting your injury compensation claim in the hands of Mooneerams means that you do so safe in the knowledge that your claim is being dealt with by personal injury experts, who will make sure that you recover the maximum compensation possible.

 6. Should you make a personal injury claim?

 If you have suffered injury and loss because of an accident that was caused by someone else’s carelessness, then you should make a claim.
 We provided our reasons why, in our article ‘Why you should make a personal injury claim.’

 Your claim for personal injury will be put together by obtaining medical evidence of the injuries that you suffered because of the accident.
 Make an appointment to see your doctor.
 Your GP will check out your injuries and give practical advice and treatment.

 Some people who have suffered nasty soft tissue injuries, for example, might not go to see their GPs because they decide to ‘tough it out’.
 That is admirable in many ways.

 However, there are several potential problems in doing that.

-- If you don’t get down to your doctors’ surgery (or call into A&E) as soon as you can after the accident then the other partys’ insurer may try to imply that your injuries aren’t genuine.
-As you will be seeing a further doctor later on during the claim, it’s not vital that you have been to see your GP beforehand, but it just makes matters more straightforward if you have and if it is documented that you have.
+If you don’t go to seek medical advice or assistance after the accident, then the other partys’ insurer may try to imply that your injuries aren’t genuine.
+As you will be seeing a further doctor later on during the claim, it’s not vital that you have been to see your GP beforehand, but it just makes matters more straightforward if you have and if it is documented.

 We will arrange to get your medical records from your GP.
 Your medical records will help the doctor, who will often be a consultant, to put together his medical report.